A New Musical

-Unbelievable was conceived in 2013, after coming across a tweet linking an article about Jackie Mitchell.
-In 2015, director Sam Scalamoni was attached to the project as integral part of the creative team.
+Unbelievable was conceived by Rachel Fogarty in 2013, after coming across a tweet linking an article about Jackie Mitchell.
+In 2015, director Sam Scalamoni was attached to the project as an integral part of the creative team.
 In 2016, the piece had its first table reading in New York City at Pearl Studios.
 This was followed by book rewrites and the completion of the score.

 Sam Scalamoni Director